salilab/saliweb/doc/modules/build.rst

    files.
 The user will be able to choose which configuration to build with by specifying the `build` option on the command line; if the user does not give this option, the first configuration file in *configfiles* is used.
-   The environment will also need to know the name of the Python package that implements the web service;
-   this is provided by the *service_name* parameter.
-If this is not given, the Python package name is assumed to be match the service_name parameter in the configuration file, after it is converted to lower case.
+   If *version* is specified, it should be a string specifying the version number of the service (e.g. "1.0.0").
+If it is not, it is assumed that the web service is being deployed from an SVN checkout, and the ``svnversion`` program is run to attempt to determine the version number.

    .. method:: InstallAdminTools([tools])